isc-projects/stork/doc/user/overview.rst

   user can change the host reservation details, such as host identifiers, DHCP options, and reserved hostnames and IP addresses.

-  Introduced in Stork 1.3.0.

   The ``host_cmds`` hook must be loaded on the Kea server to support this feature.

 - Editing global parameters and DHCP options

   The user can edit the global parameters and DHCP options on Kea servers.

-  Introduced in Stork 1.19.0.

 Reviewing the Kea Configuration
 ===============================